j8r/con/SPEC.md

 ### Delimiters

-Delimiters are usd in hashes and arrays to separate elements.
+Delimiters are used in hashes to seprate keys and values, and arrays to separate elements.

 At least one of this character is required.
 They can be chained, any combination is valid:
 - ` `